Install and Run¶

 Run SALMON¶

-and pseudopotential files should also be prepared.
+) and pseudopotential files must be prepared.

-$ salmon < inputfile.inp > fileout.out
+$ salmon < inputfile.inp > stdout.log

-- Executable file is prepared as
+- The executable file is named

 salmon